Matthew-Matta/BasetenResearch_Project/README.md

 ### SA showcase — repetitive code prompt (temperature=1.0)

 The showcase prompt provides two fully-implemented Calculator methods and asks the model to complete four more in the same style.
-At temperature=1.0 the model stochastically revisits patterns like `(self, x: float, y: float) -> float:` and `return x` — exactly the substrings the SA was built from.
+At temperature=1.0 the model stochastically revisits patterns like `(self, x: float, y: float) -> float:` and `return x`.
+The substrings the SA was built from.

 | Mode | TPS | SA acceptance | Avg draft len | vs AR |
 |------|-----|---------------|---------------|-------|